IgnacioGB1990/Git-Cheat-Sheet/README.md

 git commit -am "Two in one command"
 ~~~

-Push changes to Github
+Transmit local branch commits to the remote repository branch , it will push changes to Github:
 ~~~
 git push
 ~~~

-Pull any changes done remotely and update them into your local directory:
+Fetch and merge any commits from the tracking remote branch, it will pull any changes done remotely and update them into your local directory:

 ~~~
 git pull